sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 21 April 2024

-- Download [the audio](…) <!-- Optional audio-only — think podcast. --> /to be added
+- Download [the audio](…) <!-- Optional audio-only — think podcast. --> / to be added
-- Download [the slides](assets/surname-title-slides.pdf) <!-- Link to your slides: PDF, Figma, etc. --> /to be added
+- Download [the slides](assets/surname-title-slides.pdf) <!-- Link to your slides: PDF, Figma, etc. --> / to be added
 - Watch [the video](…) (audio + slides) /to be added
 - View [the process](process.md) <!-- Preparation, show and tell your process; think, case study. -->